Although many other wargamers will no doubt be celebrating his life I really cannot let the passing of Ray Harryhausen pass without comment.

 Babe: Jane Seymour shows more skin than any other Harryhausen heroine to date in a (very modest) bathing sequence.

 Do I have the soundtrack?
-No. The 1999 CD of Roy Budd's score is out of production so I have just had to order it from Amazon at a ludicrous price.
+Yes, although I had to buy the out of production 1999 CD of Roy Budd's score at a ludicrous price.

 Clash of the Titans (1981)